12 days

 From here, embark on a morning safari through the diverse landscape of Yala National Park, keeping an eye out for wild elephants, deer, crocodiles and, if you’re lucky, the elusive leopard.
 The atmosphere in the early morning hours is magical, and your ranger will guide you through the experience with expert hands.

-With the highlights of Sri Lanka in your luggage, you might consider extending your tour with a few days at one of the south coast beaches in Mirissa or Hikkaduwa.
+With the highlights of Sri Lanka in your luggage, you might consider extending your tour with a few days at one of the southern beaches in Bentota, Mirissa or Hikkaduwa.
 It’s a perfect way to conclude your adventure.

 Why choose this tour